 The proposed development is described in Section C, Terms of Agreement 4.
 Site Plan.
-The permitted maximum density in the HSMDR zoning district is 8.6 units per acre which allows for 48 additional units for a total of 208 residential dwelling units on the property.
+The permitted maximum density in the HSMDR zoning district is 8.6 units per acre which allows for 48 additional units.
 Building heights are not to exceed the maximum permitted height of the HSMDR zoning district.